The Impact of Social Media on Teen Mental Health

 The constant need for validation through likes, comments, and messages can lead teens to feel more anxious or depressed when they don’t receive the same level of interaction as their peers.
 Over time, social media addiction can lead to withdrawal from real-life activities, worsening feelings of isolation and loneliness.

-Addressing Teen Mental Health: What Should be Done?
+Addressing Teen Mental Health: What Should Be Done?

 The negative effects of social media on mental health for teens are evident.
 There are practical strategies both parents and teens can adopt to create healthier habits and protect their mental well-being.